ETCE-LAB/reconstructit_app_frontend/README.md

 => used as http client

 retrofit:
-=> used to generate complete datasources
+=> used to generate boilerplate api request implementations

 jwt_decode:
-=> used to decode a token an get specific attributes
+=> used to decode a JSON Web Token an get specific attributes

 oauth2:
 => authentication plugin